-The doorjamb creaked with each rep, and he let his mind wander: there was no revelry bugle; no snores from a nearby bunkmate—just beautiful silence.
-He had been in the Army for most of his adult life.
-Only recently did he decide to move off-base into his own house. it was the best decision he ever made.
-As a result, he pondered the irony of how those in his line of work rarely availed themselves of the simpler freedoms that they fought so hard to protect.
+The doorjamb creaked with each rep, and he let his mind wander: there was no revelry bugle, no snores from a nearby bunkmate—just beautiful silence.
+He had been in the Army for most of his adult life, so only recently did he decide to move off-base into his own house.
+It was the best decision he ever made, but it forced him to ponder the irony of how those in his line of work rarely availed themselves of the simpler freedoms that they fought so hard to protect.
 In his musings, he lost count and decided to start over; he didn't want to start his day off cheating.

 After he indulged himself with a hot shower, he stepped out and walked over to the vanity.
 He wiped the condensation from the glass and reached for the deodorant.
 He raised his arm to apply it, but paused when he saw a rash developing on his underarm.
 He examined his other armpit; there was a similar rash developing there as well.
 He cursed, and he threw the deodorant into the wastebasket.

-After he got dressed, he went outside to retrieve the morning paper delivered on his porch.
+He got dressed and went outside to retrieve the morning paper lain askew on his otherwise perfectly manicured lawn.
 He went back inside and poured himself a cup of coffee.
 He took a sip as he unfolded the paper, bypassing the front page and sport sections, turning instead to the weather.
 He frowned upon reading the Air Quality Index.
 He finished his coffee and took his balaclava out of his pocket.
 He opened the seam in the ski mask and replaced the air filter housed in the hidden lining that covered the nose and mouth area.

 He grabbed his car keys and opened the door to leave for work.
 Before he closed the door, he regarded his abode one last time.
 It may have been the smallest house on the block, but it had more space than he knew what to do with.
 The only furniture he owned was a bed to sleep in and a kitchen table to eat on.
 He couldn't help but feel guilty from the inefficiency of wasted of living space.